Songwriting

 Throughout my healing process, communication was a challenge.
 I'd lost over half of my vocabulary and struggled to verbalize my thoughts.
 I often used American Sign Language with family & friends, to compensate.

-The inability communicate easily was stressful.
-Trying to talk took all my energy, and was wearing on my sanity.
-A dear friend encouraged me to stop trying to force it and write notes, instead.
-HUGE breakthrough!
-I was easily able to write the words that I couldn't verbalize!
+The inability communicate verbally was stressful.
+Trying to talk was exhausting and discouraging.
+A coworker (and dear friend) handed me a pen and a pad of paper, encouraging me to write notes instead.
+This was a HUGE breakthrough!
+I was easily able to write 90% of the words that I couldn't verbalize!
 Within a month, my scribblings began to pour out in the form of lyrics.
-Eventually, by singing the songs I'd written, I slowly regained my spoken vocabulary.
+And by singing the songs I'd written, I slowly regained my spoken vocabulary.

 I've penned over 300 songs since then.
 I thank God for this gift, a new way to express myself, and praise Him.
 I still have some lasting effects from my injury, but I truly feel like I received so much more than I lost.